devJUKI/event-management-api/README.md

 **❓ Prompt given to ChatGPT**:

 `I want to practice creating REST APIs as a mid-level developer.
-Can you provide me with requirements for an API that I should develop?`
+Can you provide me with requirements for an API that I could develop?`

 **🤖 ChatGPT**: